The Marvelous World of Shani: Product and History

 In 1992, another character would be introduced into the Shani line in the form of Jamal, designed as a boyfriend for the Shani doll.
 The doll debuted with a golden tuxedo, which could be converted into a casual outfit, a pair of dress shoes, a cloth briefcase, a bowtie, two ties, a cummerbund, a sheet of cardboard cutout accessories just like the first three dolls, and a mustache.
 Jamal would then be clean shaven in subsequent releases of the doll.
-In addition to a boyfriend, Shani was given an accessory in the form of a Corvette, which was simply a gold re-coloring of the 1980's Barbie Corvette.
+In addition to a boyfriend, Shani was given an accessory in the form of a Corvette, which was simply a gold re-coloring of the 1980s Barbie Corvette.